 If There Is a Hot-Water Coil, Heating Hot-Water Plant Requests.
 Send the heating hot-water plant that serves the FCU a heating hot-water plant request as follows:

 If the HW valve position is greater than 95%, send 1 request until the HW valve position is less than 10%.

 Else if the HW valve position is less than 95%, send 0 requests.

+F]